fkgabriel/fkgabriel/README.md

 <p align="center">
-Excited 😃 to start on this learning journey ✈.
+Excited 😃 to start on this journey ✈.
 Interested in Data Visualization, Data Engineering, Predictive Analytics & Machine Learning
 </p>